wevm/wagmi/site/core/guides/chain-properties.md

 ## Narrowing Parameters

 When you pass your `config` to an action, you are ready to access chain-specifc properties!
-For example, Celo's `feeCurrency`, `gatewayFee`, and `gatewayFeeRecipient` are all available.
+For example, Celo's `feeCurrency` is available.

 ::: code-group
 ```ts [index.ts]